 - Locate a resident assistant to complete the check out procedures.
 The RA will retrieve your room keys, once he/she has assessed the room for any damages.
 The RA will compare your room condition report (completed at move in) to the room’s current condition and fill out a checkout slip.
 You should retain your copy of the checkout slip.

 - In the unlikely event that a resident assistant is not available, you may pick up an express check out form from our office to complete, enclose the key and place in the locked blue box at the front desk of your resident hall or in the laundry rooms at the apartments.

 Students leaving the residence halls without checking out will be charged for lock changes, fines and other associated charges.

 Relocation and Consolidation

-Any student, when deemed necessary by University officials, may be moved to a mother room or another residence hall.
-In order to make the most efficient use of all residence halls, the University reserves the right to close any resident hall and move its residents to other buildings.
+Any student, when deemed necessary by University officials, may be moved to another room or another residence hall.
+In order to make the most efficient use of all residence halls, the University reserves the right to close any residence hall and move its residents to other buildings.
 As stated on the initial housing application, the Department of Residential Life adheres to the policy that any student contracting at the double occupancy rate must retain a roommate at all times in order to avoid additional fees.